stevengharris/MarkupEditor/README.md

 ## Tests

-There is a single test target, `BasicTests`.
-The `BasicTests` target covers all the functionality of the MarkupEditor, effectively everything that is accessible via the MarkupToolbar across a variety of text and selections.
+There is a single test target, `BaseTests`.
+The `BaseTests` target covers all the functionality of the MarkupEditor, effectively everything that is accessible via the MarkupToolbar across a variety of text and selections.
+The BaseTests use Swift Testing parameterized tests to exercise each test that is defined in a test suite `.json` file from the markupeditor-base project.
 Each test that performs an action also tests the undo and redo of that action and validates the selection after each operation.
-Although there are approximately 25 XCTest test cases, each test case executes multiple `HTMLTest` instances to cover different HTML content and selections.
 The tests take less than 30 seconds when there are no errors.

 ## Demos